Save the date!

 Hyatt Regency Rochester

 To recognize excellence, promote innovation and honor the efforts of organizations and individuals making a significant impact on the quality of health care in our area, the Rochester Business Journal created the Health Care Achievement Awards.
-Honorees, selected in eight categories, will be profiled in a special supplement published in the spring and will be recognized at a luncheon awards ceremony on March 26.
+Honorees, selected in nine categories, will be profiled in a special supplement published in March.

 Health Care Innovation: This award honors a company or individual primarily responsible for a medical science discovery or for development of a new procedure, device or treatment that can save lives or improve the quality of life for a large number of people.